"It is personal! Stop defending him!" A decibel above whisper yelling, I was still too loud for the office environment.

 In 1972, the same line appears in "The Godfather."
 Today, everyone says it like it's true.

-But it ain't.
+But it isn't.
 It's not true.
 It's super false.

 It's as far from the truth as Beijing is from Washington D.C.
 Actually, it's not even a matter of the distance between truth and lie.

 It's more like a total solar eclipse, when the moon completely blocks the sun and you can see only a crown of light around the moon.
-Most lies are like that, almost totally obscuring truth from most people, but if you look closely enough there is always some evidence of truth lurking behind the shadow.
+Most false statements are like that, mean to obscure truth.
+But if you look closely enough there is always evidence of truth lurking behind the shadow.
 Deception is never permanent, just like the eclipse.
 It's a moment.